 Applicants who have received funding from other sources are still eligible to apply, though this factor will be considered by the Association representatives in granting any award.

 The Association will expect that applicants have taken all reasonable steps to ensure financial stability and have applied to secure funds through other means for example - via overdraft, family or loans, (such as student / professional loans).

 - Those who are not currently registered students of BPP University.

-- Those who are seeking to cover long term costs (examples include rent, utility bills, credit card bills, long term travel).
+- Those who are seeking to cover long term costs (examples include technology, credit card bills, and outstanding debt).

 How to apply?

 Contact our Independent Advice Team who will then email you to request the Crisis Fund Application Form, together with any supporting documentary evidence.